 In the wake of the brutal killings of George Floyd, Breonna Taylor, Ahmaud Arbery and countless other unarmed Black citizens, the U.S. is grappling with questions of institutional racism and oppression.
 Many have also drawn attention to Black Americans’ years of unrecognized contributions to American culture.
 Similarly overlooked contributions can be found in Kenyon’s history as well.
 Although BU and NIA were welcomed at Kenyon in their prime, neither school records nor Kenyon’s collective memory capture the extent of their impact on the College’s history.

-Though Brothers United began its tenure on campus in September 1994, founders Robert “Butch” King ’97 and Levon Sutton ’97 started discussing the possibility of establishing a black Greek organization even before they were accepted to the College.
-From the moment the two then-Cleveland high schoolers returned from a visit to Kenyon in the School College Articulation Program (SCAP, now known as KAP).
-As they began to envision a Black fraternity at Kenyon, they knew they had discovered something special that had the potential to benefit not only them, but other Black students as well.
+Though Brothers United began its tenure on campus in September 1994, founders Robert “Butch” King ’97 and Levon Sutton ’97 started discussing the possibility of establishing a Black Greek organization even before they were accepted to the College.
+From the moment the two then-Cleveland high schoolers returned from a visit to Kenyon in the School College Articulation Program (SCAP, now known as KAP), they began to envision a Black fraternity at Kenyon.
+Quickly, they realized they had discovered something special that had the potential to benefit not only them, but other Black students as well.

 “After getting off the bus the first time we went to SCAP, [King and I] walked past this basketball court, and it seemed like everybody stopped to watch these two skinny, young 14, 15 year old kids walking up Harvard [Avenue] in Cleveland,” Sutton recalled.
 “We just looked at each other, and we knew we were tight, and we were going to be locked at the hip.
 If anything were to happen, we were going to protect one another.
 And those were just the seeds that have become something that’s long standing.”